isomerpages/moe-peircesec/_about-school/Achievements/Good Stories.md

 <p></p>
 </li>
 <li>
-<p>“Love What You Teach, but Love Who You Teach More”… the rapport between
+<p><strong>“Love What You Teach, but Love Who You Teach More”… </strong>the
-teachers and students is key in nurturing budding learners.</p>
+rapport between teachers and students is key in nurturing budding learners.</p>
 <p>Watch Peirce’s History and Social Studies Teacher and PAT recipient, Ms
 Khairiah, masquerade as a student using the latest text lingo in a gameshow, highlighting the strong connection teachers and students share nowadays.</p>